cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/security.md

 ## Additional Security Information

 * All services required by Cloudify run under the Cloudify (and not root) user in the manager VM.
 The only exception is the parent process of Nginx, which runs as root in order to enable use of port 80.
 It is not recommended to change this behavior.<br>
-* Secret storage is implemented inside the Cloudify PostgreSQL database, which provides a tenant-wide variable store:
+* A secrets store is implemented inside the Cloudify PostgreSQL database, which provides a tenant-wide variable store:
-  * Through usage of the secret storage, a user can ensure all secrets (such as credentials to IaaS environments, passwords, and so on) are stored securely and separately from blueprints, and adhere to isolation requirements between different tenants.<br>
+  * Through usage of the secrets store, a user can ensure all secrets (such as credentials to IaaS environments, passwords, and so on) are stored securely and separately from blueprints, and adhere to isolation requirements between different tenants.<br>
-  * Users need not know the actual values of a secret parameter (such as a password), since they can just point to the secret storage.<br>
+  * Users need not know the actual values of a secret parameter (such as a password), since they can just point to the secrets store.<br>
-  * Secrets can be added to the storage using a `SET` function, and retrieved via `GET`.<br>
+  * Secrets can be added to the store using a `SET` function, and retrieved via `GET`.<br>
-  * Plugins can access the secret store, to leverage the secrets when communicating with IaaS environments.<br>
+  * Plugins can access the secrets store, to leverage the secrets when communicating with IaaS environments.<br>
   * Cloudify Manager instances must be secured via SSL to ensure secrets are not passed on an unencrypted communication channel.<br>
   * Use of PostgreSQL ensures that secrets are replicated across all Cloudify Manager instances within a cluster, as part of HA.<br>

-For more information about secret storage, [click here]({{< relref "blueprints/spec-secretstore.md" >}}).
+For more information about the secrets store, [click here]({{< relref "blueprints/spec-secretstore.md" >}}).

 ## Auditing